Last updated: June 14, 2026 · Author: TTdancewear Team

 Strappy Latin Heels

 Breathable and adjustable across the forefoot.
-Great for social dancing.
+These open toe salsa heels are great for warm socials and long nights of dancing.

 Zipper-Design Salsa Heels